mvolkmann/blog/src/dart.md

 {% aTargetBlank "https://dart.dev", "Dart" %} is a
 general purpose, strongly typed, programming language from Google.
+It has a "sound type system" which means it can never be in an unknown state.
-It was first announced in October, 2012.
+Dart was first announced in October, 2012.

 The original goal of Dart was to be an alternative to JavaScript for running code in web browsers.